tnraddatz/NewSpeak/README.md

 ## Javascript Libraries
 ### Bricklayer.js
-Bricklayer is a responsive lightweight and independent cascading grid layout library.
-It was chosen to allow articles to be easily appending or prepended to the DOM with worring about changes to the screen size or length of each card column.
+[Bricklayer](https://github.com/ademilter/bricklayer) is a responsive lightweight and independent cascading grid layout library.
+It was chosen to allow articles to be easily appending or prepended to the DOM without worring about changes to the screen size or length of each card column.
 Furthermore, it appends articles to the DOM in a horizontal manner, placing newly appended cards next to one another, rather than below one another, as does Bootstrap 4 card-columns.

 ## About Section
 NewSpeak makes navigating the news easier.
 With over 20+ News outlets and 10,000+ articles, the application delivers up-to-date news every 15 minutes, allowing users to view articles from multiple angles.
 This project was undertaken to serve as a hardcopy of my Ruby on Rails experience as well as its integrations with ELK, Docker, Digitial Ocean, and 3rd party APIs.